Subjects

 Our aim, through hands on experience and practical applications, is to give pupils an understanding of the world around them and to foster the natural curiosity that they exhibit towards products, processes and how everyday items are designed.
 The questions ‘Why?
 What?
 How? and Where?’ are ones we never tire of hearing!

 From Year 3, specialist staff teach pupils how to approach a design problem by analysing a task, researching and designing for a specific need.
-They have the opportunity to make products and to evaluate the process throughout.
+They have the opportunity to make individual products using a variety of workshop tools and equipment, including CAD/CAM.

-Moving through to Year 4 – Year 6, pupils undertake several practical 'design and make' challenges, which encourage them to think independently, work safely, create products of high quality and demonstrate individual creative flair.
+Moving through to Years 4—6, pupils undertake a number of practical design and make challenges, which encourage them to think independently, work safely, create products of high quality and demonstrate individual creative flair.

 Pupils gain knowledge of a wide range of material and ingredient properties and of the manufacturing techniques and processes available in school, including computer-aided design and manufacturing applications.

-Junior School Drama is vibrant, exciting and non-competitive.
-Our aim is to enhance confidence and self-esteem; encourage creativity and imagination; improve concentration and listening skills, and develop theatre and performance skills.
+Drama is vibrant, exciting and non-competitive and aims to enhance confidence and self-esteem; encourage creativity and imagination; develop concentration and listening skills as well as theatre and performance.

-Within a safe environment, children explore social and cultural issues, enabling them to develop empathy through characterisation and storytelling.
-Drama helps pupils to find their creative voice so they can develop into confident and skilled communicators.
+We aim to offer a safe environment for all pupils to explore social and cultural issues, enabling them to develop empathy through characterisation and storytelling.
+Drama helps pupils find their creative voice so they can develop into confident skilled communicators.

 E-learning